tc39/notes/es7/2015-09/sept-22.md

 YK: Should give 0.01% more credit (like authors of gzip, etc)

-LH: first thing I did when I finished the prototype
+LHN: first thing I did when I finished the prototype

 MM: fan of the Rust/Pony approach, low-level, universal.
 Arrived independently at a similar result.